 She looked at me with tears in her eyes and said.
 “I really wanted to breastfeed but the blinding pain I feel every time I feed my baby is getting to be more than I can bear.”
-She told me that she was desperate for breastfeeding latch tricks that I could teach her.

 I watched her position and latch her baby.
 She grimaced as she latched her little guy.
 I quickly realized what was probably causing her so much nipple discomfort.

 And then I taught her how she could fix it.

 NIPPLE PAIN IS A LEADING CAUSE OF EARLY WEANING